intuitem/ciso-assistant-community/README.md

 When asked for, enter your email and password for your superuser.

-You can then reach CISO Assistant using your web brower at [https://localhost:8443/](https://localhost:8443/)
+You can then reach CISO Assistant using your web browser at [https://localhost:8443/](https://localhost:8443/)

 For the following executions, use "docker compose up" directly.